thepirateproxy/4everproxy-Free-Web-Proxy-A-Comprehensive-Overview/README.md

 **3. Excessive Ads:**
 As a free service, ads are necessary to generate revenue.
 However, these ads can sometimes obstruct important information, making it easy to click on them accidentally.

-### Alternative Solution: OkeyProxy
+### 4everproxy Alternative Solution: OkeyProxy

 [OkeyProxy](https://www.okeyproxy.com/en?link=b63b57) offers a more comprehensive proxy solution, catering to users in need of diverse proxy services.
 They provide a $3/1GB [proxy trial](https://www.okeyproxy.com/proxy/?link=b63b57), allowing you to experience and evaluate the service before committing to it.

+As one of the top 5 SOCKS5 proxy services, it offers over 150 million real residential IPs from more than 200 countries.
+OkeyProxy provides superior speed and stability compared to free web proxies and supports various use cases such as web scraping, SEO research, e-commerce, and social media account management.
+A 24-hour professional customer service team is available to assist with any issues.

 ...